rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 A wicked man puts on a bold face, but the upright gives thought to his ways. ^2129

-No wisdom, no understanding, no counsel can avail against the Lord. ^2130
+No wisdom, no understanding, no counsel can avail against the LORD. ^2130

-The horse is made ready for the day of battle, but the victory belongs to the Lord. ^2131
+The horse is made ready for the day of battle, but the victory belongs to the LORD. ^2131

 A good name is to be chosen rather than great riches, and favor is better than silver or gold. ^2201

-The rich and the poor meet together; the Lord is the maker of them all. ^2202
+The rich and the poor meet together; the LORD is the maker of them all. ^2202

 The prudent sees danger and hides himself, but the simple go on and suffer for it. ^2203

-The reward for humility and fear of the Lord is riches and honor and life. ^2204
+The reward for humility and fear of the LORD is riches and honor and life. ^2204

 Thorns and snares are in the way of the crooked; whoever guards his soul will keep far from them. ^2205